duglin/helloworld/README.md

 out if you're used to using vanilla Kubernetes which lets all traffic through by default.

-Wr're almost done with network, yes this is way too much work!
+We're almost done with our network setup, yes this is way too much work!
 Last, we need to modify a Knative ConfigMap such that the default URL assigned to our apps isn't `example.com`, which is the default that Knative uses.

 Before we can do that, we need to know your cluster's domain name.
 You can get this info by running:

 ```
-$ ic ks cluster-get -s CLUSTER_NAME
+$ ibmcloud ks cluster-get -s CLUSTER_NAME
 Name:                   kndemo
 State:                  normal
 Created:                2019-02-04T21:36:18+0000